drupalprojects/feeds/README.txt

 -- Additional fetchers/parsers or processors can be added by an object oriented plugin system.
 -- Granular mapping of parsed data to content elements.
-- Import configurations can be piggy backed on nodes, thus using nodes as importers ("feed as node" approach) or they can be used on a standalone form.
+- Import configurations can be piggy backed on nodes (thus using nodes to track subscriptions to feeds) or they can be used on a standalone form.
 - Unlimited number of import configurations.
 - Export import configurations to code.
 - Optional libraries module support.